 Bluе Mountain Coffee

-Grown in the Blue Mountains, this Jamaican coffee has a reputation for being one of the best in the world.
 Yet this isn’t a traditional Jamaican food, in fact Jamaicans don’t drink much coffee.
 And so 95% of coffee is exported and 75% of that goes to Japan.

 Ginger Beer

-While there are ginger beers all over the world, what sets the Jamaican ginger beer apart frоm the rest is its ingredients.
-It is authentically brewed with locally grown Jamaican ginger.
+While there are ginger beers all over the world, many of which are served in Moscow mule cocktails, what sets the Jamaican ginger beer apart frоm the rest is its ingredients.

 Jamaican ginger has traditionally been recognized as one of the best in the world.
 It is well known for its quality of flavour, oil content and appearance.
-And if you love ginger beer it happens also to pair well with local rum.

 Red Stripe

-The iconic beer of Jamaica, although it comes in a stout bottle it is actually a lager.
 You can also find Red Stripe Light, Red Stripe Bold and two flavored Red Stripe variants, lemon and sorrel.

 Sorrel

 In Jamaica sorrel punch is a holiday tradition.
 Made with antioxidant-rich dried sorrel flowers (aka hibiscus) that gives it a bright red colour.
-The drink is often a warm, spicy flavour, thanks to the fresh ginger and the combination of star anise, cinnamon and allspice.

 Ting

-A soft drink made from grapefruit concentrate.
 Locals оn the island sometimes mix it with citrus vodka to concoct an alcoholic drink that is perfect for the tropical heat.

 Cосоnut Wаtеr